-To run for office, Achievers must meet the following criteria: Attendance at a minimum of 7 out of 9 monthly meetings prior to the election
+To run for office, Achievers must meet the following criteria:

+Attendance at a minimum of 3 monthly meetings prior to the Election

-- Payment of annual dues prior to election - Attendance of at least 4 NAS events during the year - Participation in an Induction Ceremony - Submission of all report cards during the year
+- Payment of annual dues prior to election - · Attendance of at least 2 NAS events during the year - Participation in an Induction Ceremony - Submission of all report cards during the year

 Must have been active with the Society for at least one year prior to serving in a position.
-After an election, all officers will be required to attend a Leadership Retreat to learn the rolesand responsibilities of each position.
+After an election, all officers will be required to attend Summer Meeting (June or July) to learn the rolesand responsibilities of each position.
 Workshops are conducted to enhance students' confidence and ability to conduct business meetings.
 All officers will be trained on parliamentary procedures.